fbpx App Store Google Play

 Credit Card #2 Available Credit $10,000 with a balance of $5,000

-Total available in credit is now $20,000 with balances of $10,000.
+The total available credit is now $20,000 with balances of $10,000.
 You are now at 50% of your capacity and your credit score just decreased because you closed your credit line and lowered your capacity.

 You have just lowered your credit score by 50 points in this example because you closed your line of credit.